arpitsharma2010/Crop-Yield-Prediction/README.md

 Machine learning model development and validation using Python and popular data science libraries.
 Integration with a Flask web application to allow users to interact with the model through a web interface.
 Files
-phase1and2.ipynb: Machine learning implementation using Pandas, Scikit-learn, and Matplotlib for data visualization and model training. phase3.ipynb: Enhancement of the project using Apache Spark to handle larger datasets and improve processing efficiency. app.py: Flask application that serves a web interface for the crop yield prediction model. home.html, styles.css: Frontend files for the web application providing a user-friendly interface for data input and display of the prediction results.
+code_using_ml.ipynb: Machine learning implementation using Pandas, Scikit-learn, and Matplotlib for data visualization and model training. code_using_spark.ipynb: Enhancement of the project using Apache Spark to handle larger datasets and improve processing efficiency. app.py: Flask application that serves a web interface for the crop yield prediction model. home.html, styles.css: Frontend files for the web application providing a user-friendly interface for data input and display of the prediction results.
 Phase 1 and 2: Machine Learning Implementation